Shopify/hydrogen-v1/docs/framework/internationalization.md

   },
 });
 ```
 {% endcodeblock %}

-## Geolocation
+## Detecting a visitor's geolocation

-Detecting the geographic location of your visitors helps you localize the experience to their preferred country and language.
+The geographic location of your visitors helps you localize the experience to their preferred country and language.

 ### Oxygen deployments